charanravi-online/memory-consumption.bat/README.md

 6. Use caution when running this script and ensure you have sufficient available memory to avoid impacting the performance of your system.

+7. The script is wrapped with a batch file - memory-consumption.bat which runs the powershell script - mc.ps1

 ## License

 This project is licensed under the [MIT License](LICENSE).